nidhisthr/Excel-Portfolio-Projects/Vrinda-Store-Analysis/README.md

 * **Seasonal Peak:** There is a noticeable spike in sales during specific months, likely due to festive seasons.

 ## 📁 Files in this Folder
-* `Vrinda_Store_Report.xlsx`: The complete Excel workbook with data cleaning and dashboard.
+* `Vrinda Store Data Analysis.xlsx`: The complete Excel workbook with data cleaning and dashboard.
 * `dashboard_review`: High-resolution preview of the annual report.